 Missouri State University is committed to supporting the welfare of its students, faculty, staff, and visitors.
 Preparing a campus crisis/emergency response plan and allocating resources to respond to possible emergencies is one way in which the University offers this support.
 The following training programs support both personal and professional development for employees.
-These programs are provided by the Office of Human Resources with the support of Safety and Transportation, Counseling and Testing, the Center for Dispute and Resolution, and Campus Recreation.
+These programs are provided by the Office of Human Resources with the support of Safety and Transportation, the Counseling Center, the Center for Dispute and Resolution, and Campus Recreation.
 The complete University's Emergency Response Plan is located online and the Employee Quick Reference for Emergency Response Procedures is available for download as a desk side reference for employees.
 West Plains' employees should download the West Plains Employee Quick Reference for Emergency Response Procedures for their reference.

 National Incident Management System (NIMS) Training